Olivia Shaffett, MPA Staff Writer, Brief Policy Perspectives

 With an estimated 2,700 crisis pregnancy centers (CPCs) currently operating in the United States, CPCs have become a fixture in many Americans’ lives.
 However, very few people know how CPCs operate, as most centers lack transparency, obscuring their goals, and work.
 CPCs are not operated by licensed medical professionals.
 Instead, they are typically run by volunteers associated with Christian nonprofit groups.
 The purpose of most centers is to persuade women not to have an abortion, and the centers do so with ambiguous advertising that many medical professionals claim spread misinformation that can potentially harm the women visiting these clinics.
 Some states, like Mississippi, face a significant disparity between the two forms of family planning clinics, as the state currently offers only one abortion clinic and 38 CPCs for pregnant women seeking information on their pregnancies.

 Supporters of these clinics advocate against abortion and believe that all pregnancies must culminate in birth, even if the pregnancy derives from rape or incest.
 Some women have found that the centers provided them with the support and encouragement they needed after discovering an unexpected pregnancy.
 However, many women walk into these clinics under the impression that abortion is an option.
 Unlike other family planning clinics, CPCs also do not offer any form of contraception or information concerning the proper use and benefits of contraception.
-In fact, some centers promote the idea that contraception rarely works in preventing pregnancy.
+In fact, some centers promote the myth that contraception rarely works in preventing pregnancy.

 Medical Misinformation and Coercion